cube-js/cube/docs/Schema/dimensions.md

 ```

 ### primaryKey
-Specify which dimension is a primary key for Cube.
-Default value is `false`.
+Specify which dimension is a primary key for a cube.
+The default value is `false`.

-Primary key is used to make [joins](joins) work properly.
+A primary key is used to make [joins](joins) work properly.

 <div class="block help-block">
   <p>